 This program provides financial aid to military spouses who are pursuing associate’s degrees, certifications, certificates, and licenses at approved academic institutions.

 - Award amount: Spouses are eligible for $2,000 annually for up to two years.
 While this money may be applied to tuition or the costs of required exams, it may not be applied to books, fees, reimbursements, nonrequired classes or exams, CLEP tests, high school completion programs, college entrance exams, or any personal costs.

 - Eligibility: Spouses of active duty service members and activated reserve and National Guard members are eligible.
 The service members must fall within the following pay grades: E-1 to E-5, W-1 to W-2, and O-1 to O-2.
 A spouse of an activated reserve and National Guard member must be able to finish his or her coursework while the service member is activated.

 This scholarship provides financial assistance to spouses and dependents of service members who were killed in the line of duty.
 This scholarship and the Survivors’ and Dependents’ Educational Assistance Program may not be combined except in special circumstances.

-- Award amount: This scholarship provides full in-state tuition at public universities or up to $22,805.35 each year at private colleges and universities, plus a stipend of up to $1,000 each year for books and supplies, and a monthly housing allowance.
+- Award amount: This scholarship provides up to 36 months of Post 9/11 GI Bill benefits at the 100% entitlement level.
+For students attending an institution of higher learning, this would cover full in-state tuition at public universities or up to $23,671.94 each year at private colleges and universities, plus a stipend of up to $1,000 each year for books and supplies, and a monthly housing allowance.

 - Eligibility: This scholarship is available to the children and spouses of service members who died in the line of duty on or after September 11, 2001.